 - o In general: The defendant is entitled to be released on "just and reasonable bail" or his own recognizance if the prosecution fails to become ready within certain time periods (CPL 30.30 [2]).
 "Just and reasonable bail" is bail within reach of the defendant (People ex rel.
 Chakwin on Behalf of Ford v Warden, N.Y.
 City Corr.
-Facility, 63 NY2d 120 [1984]). - o Commencement of time period: time clock generally commences from date defendant is committed to custody of sheriff (CPL 30.30 [2]), though statutory exceptions do exist (CPL 30.30 [7]). - o Time periods: The applicable time periods, set forth under subdivision two, are shorter than those that apply under the motion to dismiss provisions of CPL 30.30 (1). - o Excludable time: The excludable time provisions of 30.30 (4) apply to a CPL 30.30 (2) motion for pretrial release. - O Written motion, sworn allegations, and notice not required \NEW\ (CPL 30.30 [8]): "The procedural rules prescribed in [CPL 210.45 (1-7)] with respect to a motion to dismiss an indictment are not applicable to a motion made pursuant to" CPL 30.30 (2), the pretrial release provision. - o Prompt hearing required \NEW\ (CPL 30.30 [8]): "If, upon oral argument, a time period is in dispute, the court must promptly conduct a hearing in which the [P]eople must prove that the time period is excludable."
+Facility, 63 NY2d 120 [1984]). - o Commencement of period: Time clock generally commences from date defendant is committed to custody of sheriff (CPL 30.30 [2]), though statutory exceptions do exist (CPL 30.30 [7]).

+- o Periods: The applicable periods, set forth under subdivision two, are shorter than those that apply under the motion to dismiss provisions of CPL 30.30 (1). - o Excludable time: The excludable time provisions of 30.30 (4) apply to a CPL 30.30 (2) motion for pretrial release. - o Written motion, sworn allegations, and notice not required (CPL 30.30 [8]): "The procedural rules prescribed in [CPL 210.45 (1-7)] with respect to a motion to dismiss an indictment are not applicable to a motion made pursuant to" CPL 30.30 (2), the pretrial release provision. - o Prompt hearing required (CPL 30.30 [8]): "If, upon oral argument, a time period is in dispute, the court must promptly conduct a hearing in which the [P]eople must prove that the time period is excludable."
 Note that this provision, by its expressed terms, contemplates the prosecution avoiding chargeability by proving that the periods at issue are "excludable."
 It does not contemplate the prosecution avoiding chargeability by demonstrating at the hearing its actual readiness.

-> PROCEDURE
+PROCEDURE

-- o Court's duty upon announcement of readiness \NEW\: Upon any statement of readiness the court must conduct and on the record inquiry as to the actual readiness of the prosecution (CPL 30.30 [5]). - o Application of 2020 amendments to criminal actions commencing prior to 2020 but continuing past the January 1, 2020 effective date: "Legislative amendments that take effect during the pendency of a case apply to subsequent proceedings (see Simonson v Internat'l Bank, 14 NY2d 281, 289 [1964], but do not serve to invalidate prior proceedings, see Berkovitz v Arbib & Houlberg, Inc., 230 NY 261, 270; Charbonneau v State, 148 Misc 2d 891, [Ct.
+- o Court's duty upon announcement of readiness: Upon any statement of readiness the court must conduct an on-the-record inquiry as to the actual readiness of the prosecution (CPL 30.30 [5]). - o Application of 2020 amendments to criminal actions commencing prior to 2020 but continuing past the January 1, 2020 effective date: "Legislative amendments that take effect during the pendency of a case apply to subsequent proceedings (see Simonson v Internat'l Bank, 14 NY2d 281, 289 [1964], but do not serve to invalidate prior proceedings, see Berkovitz v Arbib & Houlberg, Inc., 230 NY 261, 270; Charbonneau v State, 148 Misc 2d 891, [Ct.
 Cl.
 1990]).
 Therefore, the changes in the law that took effect on January 1, 2020 do not invalidate the People's previous statements of readiness.
 However, beginning on January 1, 2020, the People reverted to a state of unreadiness and could not be deemed ready until filing the proper certificate of compliance required by CPL 245.50."
-(People v Nge, Misc 3d -, 2020 NY Slip Op 20084, \3 [2020] [internal citations altered].)
+(People v Nge, 67 Misc 3d 650, 654 [Crim